EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 {:.no_toc}
 ###  Reserva Natural Cueva del Indio
-Reserva Natural Cueva del Indio features ancient petroglyphs and stunning coastal views.
+Before going back to San Juan, we decided to go to the eserva Natural Cueva del Indio, which we were not able to visit on our first day.
+It features ancient petroglyphs, caves and coastal views and it is STUNNING!

+The access can be a bit tricky, but is absolutely worth it!

 <video controls width="100%">
   <source src="https://github.com/EstelleGvl/Around-the-World/raw/main/assets/img/puertorico/PXL_20240112_181130183.TS.mp4" type="video/mp4" />